copperdogma/ai-feed-consolidator/docs/database-design.md

 20240424: Created by Cam Marsollier with Claude 3.5 Sonnet
 20240424: Updated by Cam Marsollier with Claude 3.5 Sonnet to make schema more source-agnostic
 20240427: Updated by Cam Marsollier with Claude 3.5 Sonnet to document Sequelize migrations
+20240428: Updated by Cam Marsollier with Claude 3.5 Sonnet to remove Feedly-specific content

 ## Overview
 This document outlines the database schema for storing feed items, their processed content, and user interactions.
 The design aims to: